MrCarpenter24/Calico-Voice-Assistant/README.md

    * Make sure these files are marked as executable - VERY IMPORTANT.
    * Navigate to the Calico/settings directory.
    * Edit config.json to add your personal details, such as zip code and region for the weather skill.
-5. **Launch Calico:** Open a terminal, navigate to the project's root directory, and run the start script Calico-Start.sh.
+5. **Launch Calico:** Open a terminal, navigate to the project's root directory, and run the start script: Calico-Start.sh.
 This will:
    * Start up Docker CLI.
    * Install and launch the latest version of the Docker Rhasspy container.
    * Install and start up Mosquitto.
    * Install the Tkinter Python library for the settings GUI.
    * Starts up Calico's core service, calico_skill_service.py.
    * The service will connect to the MQTT broker and begin listening for intents from Rhasspy.
-6. **Stopping Calico** Should anything go wrong, simply run the stop script, Calico-Stop.sh.
+6. **Stopping Calico** Should anything go wrong, simply run the stop script: Calico-Stop.sh.
    * This will shut everything down cleanly.
 7. **That's It!** Everything *should* be good to go!
 Just remeber, Calico is in very early stages of development.
 There's a lot more to come!